Alyth: Community facilities

 Millhaugh, a former sawmill and industrial site on the banks of the Alyth Burn, was acquired by Alyth Development Trust on behalf of the community in 2024 and converted into an outdoor space for community events.

 There is an extensive network of 'core footpaths' in and around Alyth designated by Perth & Kinross Council, and maintained in large part by the Alyth Path Network – a group of volunteers dedicated to maintaining and promoting local country paths.

 Alyth Hill is owned by the Scottish Government.
 It is mostly open to the public and managed by Forestry Scotland.
 An active voluntary group, the Alyth Hill Users' Group, represents the community's interests on the Hill, managing both the Community Orchard they established in 2011 and the Alyth Community Woodland established by the Forestry Commission in 2007.

+Alyth has a handful of small public allotments scattered around the centre of the town, and in 2024 Alyth Development Trust supported a group of local volunteers to develop a large new allotment site on part of a former golf course to the east of the town.

 Religion

 Alyth has three churches: Alyth Parish Church (Church of Scotland), completed in 1839; St Ninian's Church (Scottish Episcopal Church), completed in 1856; and St Luan's Church (Catholic Church in Scotland).